vyadh/teamcity-azure-keyvault-plugin/README.md

 Also known as 'not currently supported'.

+* Support TeamCity proxy configuration parameters.
+* Support accessing Key Vault instances from separate Azure service principals.
+  While one vault 'connection' in TeamCity can access multiple Key Vault instances, sometimes it's useful to have better access control within TeamCity.
+  For example adding a root-level Key Vault connection with general secrets that are accessed by multiple teams, and then team-specific connections placed further down the TeamCity project hierarchy that has access to segregated secrets only permitted to that team.
+* An option or separate connector to allow using the Azure AD token in build steps directly.
 * Azure Managed Identity support for requesting access tokens.
-* Support getting keys and certificates as well as secrets.
+This would have to be configurable so that the TeamCity Server can still be run on-premise (useful for cloud environment bootstrap).
 * Storing the connector service principal credentials (client secret) in OS keyring rather than as a TeamCity secret.
-* An option or separate connector to allow using the Azure AD token in build steps.
+Probably best implemented as a separate plugin.

 [1]: https://github.com/JetBrains/teamcity-hashicorp-vault-plugin